Primetalk/goio/README.md

 For compatibility with `interface {}`:

 - `fun.CastAsInterface[A any](a A) interface {}` - CastAsInterface casts a value of an arbitrary type as interface {}.
+- `fun.Cast[A any](i Any) (a A, err error)` - Cast converts interface {} to ordinary type A. It'a simple operation i.(A) represented as a function.
+In case the conversion is not possible, returns an error.
 - `fun.UnsafeCast[A any](i interface {}) A` - UnsafeCast converts interface {} to ordinary type A. It'a simple operation i.(A) represented as a function.
 In case the conversion is not possible throws a panic.

 Is there a way to obtain a value of an arbitrary type?